whosenbocus/CEBSMSAlert/README.md

 A shorten version of the URL of the outage page will be included in the SMS.

-The CRON Schedule is set to run once per day at 0 hour
+The CRON Schedule is set to run four times per day

 # Requirement
 1. Create a Twilio Account and register a sender number